-The people living in the experimental city will all have equal standing, and their day-to-day tasks within the colony will be determined by a task-allocation software system.
-There will also be an open source operating manual for the colony that provides instructions, procedures and training for all of the tasks being performed, as well as the legal system.
-Governance will be provided by software and/or human/software hybrids.
+The people living in the experimental city will all have equal standing, and their day-to-day tasks within the colony will be determined by a task-allocation software system (See Chapters 4 through 8 for a description).
+There will also be an open source operating manual for the colony that provides instructions, procedures and training for all of the tasks being performed (See Chapter 17), as well as the legal system (See Chapter 11).
+Governance will be provided by software and/or human/software hybrids(See Chapter 15).
 A big part of this first experimental city will be the debugging and refinement of these software systems and the operating manual.

 There will be no cars in this experimental colony.
-Bicycles are likely to be the most advanced vehicles, if any, along with a small number of small trucks for moving bulk and heavy objects.
+Bicycles are likely to be the most advanced vehicles because of the small size of the colony, along with a small number of small trucks for moving bulk and heavy objects.
+(See Chapter 14)